-Paid advertising on social platforms, as a branding play, is a bit more challenging to track, but could be the right play if this strategy aligns with the company’s overall digital marketing goals.
-Social media is a great place for businesses to connect with large numbers of people.
+Paid advertising on social platforms, as a branding play, can be a bit more challenging to track.
+But it could be the right play if the strategy aligns with the company’s overall digital marketing goals.
+Social media is an excellent place for businesses to connect with large numbers of people.

 How Much Should Your Business Spend on Social Media?

 Step one in budgeting for social advertising is to determine how much you’re planning to spend on all your digital marketing efforts.
 Next, you’ll need to decide what % of that budget is going to be devoted to social media.

 - Most companies spend about 5% to 15% of annual revenue on marketing

 - Of the total marketing budget, approximately 35% to 45% should be spent on digital marketing activities